uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/documentation/Deploy from Scratch.md

 ## Admin Site (Wordpress)

+Add necessary config:

+    # visit https://api.wordpress.org/secret-key/1.1/salt/ to generate some random keys
+    cf set-env dceas-admin-site 'NONCE_KEY' '...'
+    # Do the same for the 7 other secret keys

-    # Build the site locally, so that the angular files are up to date.
+Build the site locally, so that the angular files are up to date.:

     pushd angular
     npm run build -- --prod
     popd

+Deploy:

     cd wordpress
     cf push